Fat loss vs. weight loss

 After starting a diet, those quick, initial drops in weight you see are water and glycogen.
 Glycogen is a form of fuel that your body stores in your liver and muscles.
 Not only does it store energy, it also stores water.
 When you cut calories, your body uses your glycogen stores for energy and releases the accompanying water (three grams of water for every gram of glycogen).[2]
 But once your glycogen stores are replenished, any related weight loss vanishes.

-(By the way, another less-glamorous type of weight loss is a bowel movement, though of course this is temporary.
+(By the way, another less-glamorous type of weight loss is a bowel movement, though this is temporary, of course.
 Many fad diets and “cleanses” help you lose weight by pooping … but that doesn’t last.)

 We’ll guess you’re looking for a sustainable, measurable, noticeable change in your body.
 Right?